This event has now passed, however you can catch up on-demand for FREE through the link below.

 Panel: Trade & Exports

 Post-Brexit, how does the UK stay competitive on the global stage?
-David Leigh-Pemberton (Deputy Director - Policy & Engagement, British Fashion Council), Jo Twist (Chief Executive, BPI) and Kate O'Connor (Executive Chair, Animation UK) discuss growth opportunities in trade and export goods and services internationally.
-With Gareth Thomas MP (Harrow West) and Parliamentary Under Secretary of State (Department for Business and Trade).
+Gareth Thomas MP (Harrow West) and Parliamentary Under Secretary of State (Department for Business and Trade), David Leigh-Pemberton (Deputy Director - Policy & Engagement, British Fashion Council), Jo Twist (Chief Executive, BPI) and Kate O'Connor (Executive Chair, Animation UK) discuss growth opportunities in trade and export goods and services internationally.

 Creative UK